fregante/webext-dynamic-content-scripts/contributing.md

 ## Demo extension

 There's a demo MV3 (manifest v3) extension.
-This extension can be build and run manually, via `web-ext` or as a test fixture.
+This extension can be built and run manually, via `web-ext` or as a test fixture.

 ### Building the extension locally